artur-rozados/GUIDE--Elan-fingerprint-reader---ThinkPad-E14-Gen5/README.md

 Second, remove the keyring's own password so applications can access it seamlessly.

-- **WARNING** This stores saved passwords unencrypted on disk.
+## **WARNING** This stores saved passwords UNENCRYPTED on disk.
 This is a common and low-risk trade-off if you already use full-disk encryption.

-Open the Passwords and Keys application.
+- Open the Passwords and Keys application.

-Right-click the Login keyring and select Change Password.
+- Right-click the Login keyring and select Change Password.

-Enter your current password, then leave the new password fields blank and save.
+- Enter your current password, then leave the new password fields blank and save.
 Acknowledge the security warning when it appears.

-Reboot your computer to apply the changes.
+- Reboot your computer to apply the changes.
 The password prompts will now be gone.

 ---